 The Benefits of Digitalizing Supply Chain Issue Management

-Companies that have digitalized supply chain issue management have seen significant supply chain performance improvements:
+One company that digitalized supply chain issue management saw significant supply chain performance improvements, including:

 - 65% reduction in days to close an incident